-The TRB Transit Cooperative Research Program's TCRP Synthesis 156: Uses of Social Media in Public Transportation updates 2012's TCRP Synthesis 99: Uses of Social Media in Public Transportation and again explores the use of social media among transit agencies.
-It documents innovative and effective practices in the United States and Canada.
+TRB’s Transit Cooperative Research Program (TCRP) Synthesis 99: Uses of Social Media in Public Transportation explores the use of social media among transit agencies and documents successful practices in the United States and Canada.

 Table of Contents

 |Chapter Two - Literature Review: Overview of Social Media||6-12|

 |Chapter Three - Survey: How Transit Agencies Use Social Media||13-18|

 |Chapter Four - Barriers to Using Social Media||19-27|

 |Chapter Six - Conclusions||38-42|

 |Glossary of Terms||43-43|

 |Appendix B - Survey||48-57|

 The National Academies Press and the Transportation Research Board have partnered with Copyright Clearance Center to offer a variety of options for reusing our content.
 You may request permission to: